8bitbuddhist/PixelMaestro-Studio/README.md

 ## Building PixelMaestro Studio

 ### Build Requirements
-- QT 5.11.2 or higher with the QtSerialPort module
+- QT 5.12 or higher with the QtSerialPort module
 - [PixelMaestro core library](https://github.com/8bitbuddhist/PixelMaestro) (included as a submodule)

 ### Build Instructions (Linux)
-1. [Download and install Qt 5.11.2 or higher](https://www.qt.io/download) along with the QtSerialPort module.
+1. [Download and install Qt](https://www.qt.io/download) along with the QtSerialPort module.
 2. Clone the GitHub repository to your computer:
 	- `git clone https://github.com/8bitbuddhist/PixelMaestro-Studio.git`
 3. Navigate to the newly created repository folder and use `git submodule` to download the PixelMaestro core library: